The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 This is where I need to explain what you’re actually choosing between, because “Harvest” now covers a few different units.

-The AeroGarden Harvest 2.0 buy on Amazon adds Wi-Fi, app connectivity, and a few smart reminders.
+The AeroGarden Harvest 2.0 check current price adds Wi-Fi, app connectivity, and a few smart reminders.
 If you want to set custom light schedules or get reminders on your phone when it’s time to add nutrients, that’s what you’re paying for.
 Honestly, I’ve used the app feature maybe five times.
 The light timer works fine without it.
 But if you travel a lot and want to check in remotely, it’s not a useless feature.

 Specs side by side